2024 Annual Statement from the Board

 November

-Incredibly, RDNA looks very much today as we have for the past 94+ years.
-100% of the Board financially supports RDNA, a 501(c)(3) organization, and invite you to consider RDNA when donating or discussing your estate planning.
+Joining clients and their families, a district nursing agency survives and thrives because of the nurturing from many ~ nurses and non-clinical staff, Board and leadership volunteers, area physicians and providers, the broader community.
+100% of the Board financially supports RDNA, a 501(c)(3) organization.
+We invite you to consider RDNA when donating or discussing your estate planning.
 “Sponsoring an RDNA mile” with a monthly donation helps keep RDNA nurses on the road.
 Summer Rose Hip bakers and Doughnators fill the Rose Hip basket in support of district nursing.
 Visit our website (rocklanddistrictnursing.org) for more information, and to make a secure on-line donation.

 RDNA Board of Directors